 Whilst average tariffs inhibit trade, very high tariffs - or prohibitive tariffs - can often stifle trade completely.
-We therefore measure the number of tariff peaks (measured at the six-digit level within our MAcMap source) where the tariff level meets or exceed a threshold.
+We therefore measure the number of tariff peaks (measured at the two-digit level within our MAcMap source) where the tariff level meets or exceed a threshold.
 In line with the WTO-ITC-UNCTAD tariff profiles, we set that threshold at 15%.
-For each bilateral relationship, we sum the tariff peaks and weight them by income in the same way as is done for tariff averages:
+For each bilateral relationship, we sum the tariff peaks in the latest year for which data are available and weight them by income in the same way as is done for tariff averages:

-$$Tariff Peaks{ii} = (Peaks{ii} \times Weight_i),$$
+$$Tariff\ Peaks{ii} = (Peaks{ii} \times Weight_i),$$

-- Peaks{ji} = the number of tariff peaks of country j against trading partner $i, j \neq i$, and - Weight{i} = the income weight of trading partner i.
+- Peaks{ji} = the number of tariff peaks of country j against trading partner i, $j \neq i$, and - Weight_i = the income weight of trading partner i.